Most SaaS companies approach churn management all wrong.

 That's not to say SaaS leaders don't care about retention.
 They just aren't prioritizing or optimizing it.

 It’s a shame, really, since acquiring new customers is way more expensive than retaining the ones you already have.
 A 1% improvement in customer acquisition results in a 3.32% increase in bottom-line revenue.
-Meanwhile, a 1% improvement in customer retention results in a 6.71% bottom-line improvement.
+Meanwhile, a 1% improvement in customer retention results in a 6.71% bottom-line improvement, so a bit of retention analysis can pay off big.

 Companies with high churn rates constantly scramble to fill a leaky bucket.
 And when your budget is spent filling up a leaky bucket, there’s nothing left to buy patches for the holes.
 In other words, you’ll end up stuck in a perpetual cycle of acquisition.